bdongo/fsp/README.md

 end
 ```

-Searchbar hit the API BusinessController#index for active record queries, to keep code dry and multifunctional.
+The searchbar connects to the backend through API BusinessController#index for active record queries, to keep code dry and multifunctional.

 ```js
 frontend>src>store>businessPages.js